smash8z/fake-hack-screen-prank-for-google-bloggers/README.md

 first create a google blogger then follow the steps

 go to theme option of blogger
-go change theme tap edit html and them select everything from there and remove all and then paste this html code - theme code  and same this theme then go and create a new post and change the view from compose to html view and then paste the - post code - as post and publish it
+go change theme tap edit html and then select everything from there and remove all and then paste this html code - theme code - as theme then go and create a new post and change the view from compose to html view and then paste the - post code - as post and publish it

 now copy the post link and you are ready to  go have fun with your friends